Back to top

 PG-9V-IN

-The PG-9V-IN (ПГ-9В-ИН) is a Soviet-era-developed, Russian Federation, practice round, which uses a rocket-boosted, spin-and fin-stabilised practice projectile that is fitted with an inert warhead.
-The PG-9V-IN round is thought to have been adopted by the then Soviet Union in 1963.
-Construction The PG-9V-IN round comprises the PG-9I (ПГ-9И) projectile (grenade), and the PG-9P (ПГ-9П) propulsion charge assembly.
-Only basic details will be...
+The PG-9V-IN (RU: ПГ-9В-ИН) is a Soviet-era-developed, Russian Federation, practice round, which uses a rocket-boosted, spin-and fin-stabilised practice projectile that is fitted with an inert warhead.
+Overview The adoption date of the PG-9V-IN by the then Soviet Union is unknown, but likely near that of the PG-9.
+Construction The PG-9V-IN round comprises the PG-9I (RU: ПГ-9И) projectile (grenade), and the PG-9P (RU: ПГ-9П) propulsion...

 More information available for PG-9V-IN